 Pot Size: 3.5" pot (24 fl. oz/0.7 L) ?

 Note: This plant is not currently for sale.
 This is an archive page preserved for informational use.

 Click Add to Wishlist to receive an email if this plant is back in stock.

-I have yet to have anyone identify this strange Florida Panhandle endemic as a baptisia.
+We have yet to have anyone identify this strange Florida Panhandle endemic as a baptisia.
 The thick glossy-green eucalyptus-like leaves adorn this 2' wide, deer-resistant perennial...not surprising that after living in Florida for the last 60 million years its skin got a bit tough.
 Interestingly, Baptisia simplicifolia doesn't emerge from dormancy until late May or early June (late risers are common in Florida).
 Baptisia simplicifolia finally reveals its true identity in mid-July when the clumps are topped with short spikes of yellow flowers.
-Our plants are seed-grown from a plant from Leon Co.
-Florida (home of the famous hanging chads).
+Our plants have thrived since 2000 in our full sun rock garden among agaves and cacti.